minzzelo/cs2101ug/docs/UserGuide.md

 Examples:

-* To edit the 1st flashcard’s question and category to be What does OOP stand for? and Acronyms respectively.
+* `edit 3 q/What does OOP stand for? c/Acronyms` edits the 1st flashcard’s question and category to be What does OOP stand for? and Acronyms respectively.
-    `edit 3 q/What does OOP stand for? c/Acronyms`
-* To edit the 3rd flashcard’s answer and clear all existing tags `edit 3 a/Object Oriented Programming t/`
+* `edit 3 a/Object Oriented Programming t/` edits the 3rd flashcard’s answer and clear all existing tags
-* To edit the 3rd flashcard’s note and clear rating `edit 3 n/Important question! r/`
+* `edit 3 n/Important question! r/` edits the 3rd flashcard’s note and clear rating

 <div style="page-break-after: always;"></div>